 But in her motionlessness, Kendric did something.
 He loosened the knot of the gag, and she could feel the tip of a knife poke and prod at the skin of her wrists as he sawed at the rope holding them in place.
 He did it quickly, but she could sense his desire to keep the motion hidden.
 At the same time, he pulled her back inch by inch until they were near the door.

-Everyone else’s attention was on Othniel.
-He never looked away from her, all the time he fought his captors.
+Everyone else’s attention stayed focused on Othniel, but he never looked away from her, all the time he fought his captors.
 They forced him to his knees with his back to Lady Grentich.

 Suddenly the ropes strangling her wrists broke loose.

 “Now is the time.
 Trust me,” Kendric said for her alone.

 He put the knife into her hand and squeezed her fingers around it.
 The warm handle seemed incongruent with the cold steel’s ability to rend life from body; she could not think beyond that sensation.
 In the next second, Kendric swung her around behind him as if in a dance.
 His fingers still around hers on the blade, he placed the sharp edge against his neck and grasped her free arm, pulling her body tight against his back, as if she now stood captor over him.